 Due to rising antisemitism, Sam and his family left Poland for France in 1957 and lived on temporary documents in Paris.
 In 1959, they immigrated to Argentina and lived there until 1964, when they came to the United States and settled in Baltimore, Maryland.
 In 1965, Sam married Frieda Greenblatt, who had also immigrated from Poland.
-By 1967, Sam had a degree in engineering from the University of Maryland and was working at the Radio Corporation of America in New Jersey.
+He earned a degree in engineering from the University of Maryland and by 1967 was working at the Radio Corporation of America in New Jersey.